-- 3) Student Account balance 60 days past due - a) If no payment has been made at 60 days, the Collections Department will notify the Registrar to withdraw the student from MCU as a degreeseeking student and the student's financial account is turned over to an outside Collections Agency. - b) A student may appeal the withdrawal within 7 days and full payment of the past due balance. - c) After the seven-day appeal window, if the student wishes to return to MCU as a matriculated student, the student must pay all past due balance(s) and wait the designated three-month interval before the student can reapply to MCU.
+- i.
+A student may appeal the withdrawal within 7 days if they have submitted full payment of the past due balance. - ii.
+After the seven-day appeal window, if the student wishes to return to MCU as a matriculated student, the student must pay any and all past due balance(s) and wait the designated three-month interval before the student can reapply to MCU. - iii.
+The MCU Collection Policy for Withdrawn students will apply.